polarity-dev/components-container/README.md

     }
   },

-  options: {
   /*
   the checkStatusInterval property is optional and is expressed in milliseconds */
   checkStatusInterval: 5000,

   /*
   the debug option overrides the container debug option */
   debug: true,

   /*
   the noColors option overrides the container debug option */
   noColors: false
-  }
 }
 ```